-Minister in London, with a view to its being laid before the English Government.
-This document gives a statement of the affairs of the kingdom of Greece at the present moment, and seeks to show that that country is worthy of the continued support and encouragement of the great European Powers, and that its internal condition has been greatly misrepresented of late.
+about in diplomatic circles here, which contains an Minister in London, with a view to its being laid before the English Government.
+This document gives a statereforms which that Government might effect.
+Among ment of the affairs of the kingdom of Greece at the present moment, and seeks to show that that country is worthy of the continued support and encouragement of the great European Powers, and that its internal condition has been greatly misrepresented of late.